nataschaberg/mid_data_classification/README.md

 - `sql` directory: contains slq queries connected to this project
 - `files` directory: contains the dataset in bot `xlsx` and `csv` format
 - `notebooks` directory: contains a jupyter notebook with the whole analysis
+- `tableau` directory: contains the tableau workbook we created to visalize the dataset
+- `slides` directory: contains the short presentaion slides

 ## Outcomes